 |Date of Birth||20 December 1971 (Monday)|

 |College/University||College of Home Science, Nirmala Niketan, Mumbai (1991)|

 |Educational Qualification||Master of Social Work The Weekend Leader|

 Some Lesser Known Facts About Anuradha Bhosale

 - She was born into a very poor family as her father (a pre-primary teacher) earned a salary of Rs.
-150 and her mother (a domestic worker) earned Rs.
-10 only.
+150 a month and her mother (a domestic worker) earned Rs.
+10 a month only.
 Being the eleventh out of twelve children of her parents, she was forced into child labour at the age of six.
 She used to serve four households, where she did manual work of cleaning the utensils, clothes, and houses.
 Since she studied along with earning, she sometimes ended up working in an empty stomach.
 However, some of her employers showed her sympathy and let her study and also gave her food.

 - During her school days, her school fee was Rs.
 25, and because her family couldn’t pay for her education, she received help from her teachers who waived her fee.
 She said,

 Whatever I could give was accepted by the institution.”